 Manage Open Data

-DataWorks Open Data provides a centralized and unified collection of metadata from the DataWorks platform.
-Without complex configuration, you can quickly obtain standardized and traceable metadata by authorizing access through MaxCompute Package views.
-It provides detailed metadata for tables, task nodes and instances, workspaces, members, projects, Data Quality, and data assets to support data governance and analysis.
+DataWorks Open Data provides a centralized collection of metadata from the DataWorks platform.
+You can obtain standardized, traceable metadata for tables, task nodes, instances, workspaces, members, projects, Data Quality, and data assets by authorizing access through MaxCompute Package views.

 Use cases

 DataWorks Open Data is a fully upgraded, publicly available version of the previous invitation-only Open Data.
-The new version replaces the previous command-line method with a visual interface, allowing you to manage metadata more intuitively and efficiently.
+It replaces the previous command-line method with a visual interface for more intuitive metadata management.

 You can use Open Data for the following:

-• Data inventory: Obtain clear statistics on data objects, such as tables and tasks, that are managed by workspaces and their owners.
+• Data inventory: Get clear statistics on data objects such as tables and tasks, organized by workspace and owner.
 Understand data structures, sources, update frequencies, and dependencies to eliminate data black boxes.

-• End-to-end lineage tracking: Query data lineage metadata to trace the upstream and downstream paths of specific tables.
-This allows you to trace the complete data flow from source to application, helping you quickly locate issues or analyze their impact.
+• End-to-end lineage tracking: Query data lineage metadata to trace the upstream and downstream paths of specific tables, covering the complete data flow from source to application.
+This helps you quickly locate issues or analyze their impact.

-• Custom metadata analysis: In addition to the existing OpenAPI, you can directly access and query metadata by using SQL.
-This simplifies the analysis process and shortens the data governance lifecycle.
+• Custom metadata analysis: In addition to the existing OpenAPI, you can query metadata directly by using SQL, which simplifies analysis and shortens the data governance lifecycle.

 Prerequisites